asieduofeijnr/commsproject/README.md

 ## Interactive Example by Solomon
 Solomon will conclude the presentation with an interactive example of linear regression.
 He will engage the audience by collecting their shoe sizes and attempting to predict their heights using the model.
 Solomon will explain how to interpret the model's prediction output, including the difference between the actual prediction and the prediction interval.
 The goal of this section is to showcase linear regression in action and highlight its prediction capabilities, even in the face of the model's simplicity.

-We hope you enjoy our presentation and gain a deeper understanding of the power and practicality of linear regression.